OpenFuturePlatform/open-api-jvm-sdk/README.md

 Attribute | Type | Description
 ----------|------|-----------
-totalCount|Long  | Total count of entities in database list      |T[]   | List of entities with type T (T is generic)
+totalCount|Long  | Total count of entities in a database list      |T[]   | List of entities with type T (T is generic)